vespa-engine/documentation/en/use-case-shopping.md

     Rank profiles are profiles containing instructions on how to score documents for a given query.
 The most important part of rank profiles are the ranking expressions.
-The schemas for the item and review document types contain different ranking profiles to sort or score the data.
+The schemas for the item and review document types contain different rank profiles to sort or score the data.

 * [Ranking functions](reference/schema-reference.html#function-rank)

-    Ranking functions are contained in ranking profiles and can be referenced as part of any ranking expression from either first phase, second phase or other functions.
+    Ranking functions are contained in rank profiles and can be referenced as part of any ranking expression from either first phase, second phase or other functions.